HusseinBakri/3DMeshBulkSimplification/README.md

 # Description
 A Meshlab (http://www.meshlab.net/) Python 3 tool to simplify or decimate a 3D Model/Mesh  (With and Without Textures) into a lower resolution mesh taking a specific Number of Faces using the MeshlabXML Library (https://github.com/3DLIRIOUS/MeshLabXML).

-The Python tool take a CLI arguments the original mesh, Decimated mesh, target resolution in number of faces and Whether the 3D model is textured or not.
+The Python tool takes CLI arguments such as the original mesh name, the decimated mesh name, the target resolution in number of faces and whether the 3D model is textured or not.

 The tool also detects the Operating System (OS) you are using and then sets the PATH accordingly (at least the default places where Meshlabserver normally resides on MS Windows, Mac OS and Linux (like Fedora 27) (Side Note: Meshlabserver is installed with Meshlab itself).
-In case you are using another Operating System, please change accordingly.
-The tool do not decimate above the original resolution.
+In case you are using another OS, please change accordingly.
+The tool does not decimate above the original resolution.
 The tool creates a folder (named as the target resolution) for each resolution and copy all the textures of original model to it.

 Two versions for bulk decimations are included: one with a threading mechanism and another without threading.
 With threading, the duration of decimation is considerably reduced, this might be an important consideration for you for the case when you need to generate a lot of lower resolutions' models in bulk and in tandem.

 This tool and [BlenderPythonDecimator](https://github.com/HusseinBakri/BlenderPythonDecimator) allow you to decimate a 3D mesh into lower resolutions.

 # Requirements
-Installing Meshlab on the Operating System + Installing a Python3 Package called meshlabxml by per example 'sudo pip3 install meshlabxml' or from MeshlabXML repo.
+Installing Meshlab on the Operating System + installing a Python3 package called meshlabxml by per example 'sudo pip3 install meshlabxml' or from MeshlabXML repo.

-As a better approach, always when it comes to Python and its modules, it is advisable to create a Python virtual environment for your application and install through pip any module required in that particular virtual environment.
+It is advisable when it comes to installing Python and its modules, to create a Python virtual environment for your application and then install through pip any module required in that particular virtual environment.
 From my experience, this gives no headache!

 # Usage